 How Does an Earthquake Occur?

 One of the methods an earthquake occurs is by using an unexpected slip on a fault.
 In geological phrases, a fault is a fracture or discontinuity in a large quantity of rock.
-The plate tectonic forces purpose large faults to occur in the earth’s crust.
+The plate tectonic forces cause large faults in the earth’s crust.
 Earthquakes commonly occur on faults.
 Geological faults can be some centimeters to heaps of kilometers long.
 The surprising slip on a fault for the duration of an earthquake in flip causes rupture or cracks that could propagate alongside the fault.

 The Case of the Palu Earthquake